Make a reservationPowered by OpenTable

 Alejandro’s entertainment experience and his opinions on atmosphere, cuisine, and customer service are essential to MAP Management’s business model and strategic plans.

-For the past six years, Alejandro Torio has been keeping the party alive in Charlotte.
+For the past eight years, Alejandro Torio has been keeping the party alive in Charlotte.
 His talent for providing the charming Southern town with fresh entertainment concepts and cultivating a cutting-edge ambience draws diners into 5Church before they even realize just how badly they’ll want to stay.

 A master of brand rollouts and grassroots campaigns, Torio’s greatest strengths are his ability to form genuine relationships and create a buzz about town.